ericincloud/AWS-EKS-Web-App/README.md

 kubectl create secret docker-registry regcred --docker-username=<username> --docker-password=<password>
 ```

-## Step 4: Create and Deploy Deployment.yml file
+## Step 4: Create and Deploy deployment.yml file
-#### Create and Deploy deployment configurtion.
+#### Create and deploy configuration.
 Use `deployment.yml` to deploy a Web App from a private Docker image repository OR use `NginxDeployment.yml` to deploy a NGINX Web Server.
 #### Create file e.g. `nano deployment.yml` then deploy it using e.g. `kubectl apply -f deployment.yml`

 ### deployment.yml